Last updated Mar. 14, 2023 by Charles Zemub

 So why aren’t hotels more expensive?
 Because of competition.
 Hotels have to compete with each other for guests because there’s no shortage of people willing to pay for their services.

 People will go elsewhere if one hotel raises its prices much higher than its competitors.
-And even if a hotel has some monopoly on its location (such as in a resort area), there will be another hotel nearby trying to lure guests away from it.
+And even if a hotel has some monopoly on its location (such as in a resort area), another hotel will be nearby trying to lure guests away from it.

 The result is that hotels tend to offer similar services at similar rates when compared with each other.